marmelab/react-admin/docs/Remix.md

 ```

 This is a minimal admin for 2 resources.
 React-admin should be able to render a list of posts and a list of comments, guessing the data structure from the API response.

-## Remix v1

-This section is for projects using [the current routing file conventions (v1)](https://remix.run/docs/en/main/file-conventions/routes-files).

 ### Using React-Admin As The Root Application